isomerpages/moe-northspringpri/_our-programmes/Applied Learning Programme (ALP).md

 ![Using recyclables to apply Science concepts and ideas to promote sustainability](/images/Using%20recyclables%20to%20apply%20Science%20concepts%20and%20ideas%20to%20promote%20sustainability.png)

+**Purposeful Authentic Learning**

+Tier 2: Science Explorers CCA Club advocates and Science Champions

+The science explorers cca club members and the science champs are a small group of North Springers who are privileged and selected to dive deeper into M.A.S.S.
+Education.

+Science Explorer CCA Club members, being passionate advocates of Science, focuses on acquiring skills to become spokespersons for MASS Education.
+Using the EPIC design thinking approach, Science explorers embark on hands-on projects such as building a dream school using recyclables.
+They also engage in Science Center: Young Sustainability card activities and make posters to advocate the sustainability movement.

+Science Explorer Club members and Science Champions also learn about the importance of recycling food waste using food digesters through a 2 hour workshop.
+This equips them with knowledge to advocate the importance of food waste recycling and champion this cause during the S.O.W. food waste recycling programme.

 ![Tier 2: Science Explorers CCA Club advocates and Science Champions](/images/Tier%202%20Science%20Explorers%20CCA%20Club%20advocates%20and%20Science%20Champions.png)

+**SUPPORT PROGRAMMES**

+Teacher’s education play an important role in the process of culture setting.
+Hence to promote the culture of M.A.S.S Education, teachers go through engaging professional training workshops to experience Maker’s Education first-hand.

+**Maker’s Education Professional Development**

 ![Maker’s Education Professional Development](/images/Maker’s%20Education%20Professional%20Development.png)